jcaillon/valet/tests.d/0000-valet-cli/results.approved.md

 OPTIONS

   -h, --help
-      Display the help for this command
+      Display the help for this command.

 ```